 Medical devices are part of the Internet of Things (IoT).
-A threat to patient privacy and now, patient safety.
+They are a threat to patient privacy and, now, patient safety.
 The department of Health and Human Services and the Healthcare Industry Cybersecurity Task Force have agreed medical devices are a primary threat vector for malicious cybersecurity attackers and unintended malware incidents like Notpetya & Wannacry.
-It’s not if you will be breached, it’s when and have you prepared?
+It’s not if you will be breached, but when, and have you prepared?

 The FDA, HHS and DHS met in September 2019 to discuss how to inform the public on the risks of medical devices.
-They discussed the current malware exploiting medical devices and IoT are BlueKeep, Deja Blue, EternalBlue and Urgent/11.
+They discussed the current malware exploiting medical devices and IoT: BlueKeep, Deja Blue, EternalBlue and Urgent/11.
 All possess similar characteristics to Wannacry.
-Urgent/11 targets the operating system VxWorks, installed in over 2 billion medical and IoT devices.
+Urgent/11 targets the operating system VxWorks and has been installed on over 2 billion medical and IoT devices.

 Patients have experienced adverse events or harms because of an insecure medical device (Ponemon Study on Medical Devices).
 Forty percent of HDOs and 31 percent of device makers are aware that due to an insecure medical device, patients experienced an adverse event or harm.
 According to data in the study while these respondents are aware that patients were affected, they do not know what the event or harm was (44 percent and 40 percent of respondents, respectively).

 - IoT will be create catastrophic breaches – 82%

 - Cyber extortion (ransomware) will increase – 67%